 # Retry with Gemini

 When Grok was forced in NSFW Mode, the provider remained “grok.”
 Even if Grok returned None due to a 429 error, no exception was thrown.
-Therefore, the provider stayed “grok,” the condition `provider == “gemini”` was always false, it wouldn’t switch to Gemini, resulting in empty text and only image posts.
+Thus, the provider stayed “grok,” the condition `provider == “gemini”` was perpetually false, it wouldn’t switch to Gemini, resulting in empty text and image-only posts.

-The fix involved removing the `provider == “gemini”` condition and always attempting Gemini if `raw_text is None`.
-Additionally, three layers of defense were added:
+The fix involved removing the `provider == “gemini”` condition and ensuring Gemini was always tried if `raw_text` was None.
+Additionally, three layers of defense were implemented:

-Fundamental: Grok failure → Automatic Gemini fallback
+Fundamental: Grok Failure -> Automatic Gemini Fallback

 Draft Layer: Skip draft creation if text is empty.